 Lori Anne completed her undergraduate degree at Queen’s University, graduating with a Bachelor of Science Honours in Life Sciences in 2009.
-She then completed her Masters Degree in Physical Therapy at the University of Toronto.
+She then completed her Masters Degree in Physical Therapy at the University of Toronto in 2011

 Lori Anne values continuing education by continually reading articles to stay on top of the latest research and attending courses regularly across Canada.